MarcosChavez09/truck_signs_api/README.md

 ## Quick start

-Clone this repository to your local machine:
+Clone this repository to your local machine.
 Open your terminal and run the following commands:

 With SSH configured (if SSH Keys are provided to GitHub)
 ```